zhuang-li/zhuang-li.github.io/_pages/about.md

 I have also collaborated with industry partners, including Ant International (Singapore), on LLM safety evaluation and red teaming, resulting in publications at ACL and NeurIPS.

-I also contribute to the research community through service roles, including **Senior Area Chair for EMNLP 2026**, Area Chair for ARR, NeurIPS, and NLPCC, and Publication Chair for ALTA 2026.
+I also contribute to the research community through service roles, including **Senior Area Chair for EMNLP 2026**, Area Chair for ACL Rolling Review, NeurIPS, and NLPCC, and Publication Chair for ALTA 2026.

 I am dedicated to developing trustworthy NLP systems and welcome collaboration in LLM safety, evaluation, and structured approaches to language understanding.